 Historic District is the best area to stay in Savannah without a car due to its central location and walkability.
 You can easily get around on foot, by public transportation, or even by horse-drawn carriage.
 There is a free shuttle route as well as a free ferry service over to Hutchinson Island.

-Where to stay in Savannah?
-7 Best areas to stay in Savannah for tourists
+7 Best areas to stay in Savannah for tourists are:

-Savannah historic district is the best area to stay in Savannah for first-time travelers due to its close proximity to the city’s major attractions.
-This National Historic Landmark District stretches from Savannah River to Forsyth park, and from E. Broad Street to Martin Luther King, Jr. Boulevard
+Savannah historic district, without a doubt, is the best area to stay in Savannah for first-time travelers due to its close proximity to the city’s major attractions.
+The area spans from Savannah River to Forsyth park, and from E. Broad Street to Martin Luther King, Jr. Boulevard.

 Savannah Historic District has much to appeal to visitors including its cobbled streets, lovely green areas of manicured gardens, oak parks, and leafy squares and architecture.